The kids and I been talking about winter a lot lately. And it’s no wonder, given the grim, cold and grey weather, the bare branches and muddy fields.

-While they’re not a native species to the UK, they’ve been here long enough to be well established in our woodlands and countryside, and there are plenty of places where you can find them blanketing the ground in a pretty display (see below for some suggestions!
+While they’re not a native species to the UK, they’ve been here long enough to be well established in our woodlands and countryside.
+There are countless places where you can find them blanketing the ground in a pretty display.
+See below for some suggestions!

-We used two different methods to create our snowdrops, and the idea was very much for the kids to make these completely by themselves while I attempted to drink a cup of tea whilst it was still hot).
+We used two different methods to create our snowdrops.
+The idea was very much for the kids to make these completely by themselves while I attempted to drink a cup of tea (whilst it was still hot).

 Snowdrops Craft #1 – Bottles and Straws

 Our first snowdrop craft is based around using some straws and empty plastic bottles (the little white ones that probiotic yogurt drinks come in).

 For my four-year-old, I did a little prep work to set the task up for her, but she did everything else herself.
 In fact, halfway through she decided that she had a better way of doing things and took charge of the whole operation.

 I love that she felt empowered and inspired enough to decide on a new way of making these.
 So even if the end result is slightly less snowdrop-y, I still love them!